aws-samples/aws-lex-web-ui/README.md

 - Ability to programmatically configure and interact with the chatbot UI using JavaScript

+#### New Features in version 0.14.9
+- Use of NodeJS 10.x for Lambda functions.
+Note that this feature requires use of NodeJS 10.16.3 or higher and npm version 6.13.0 or higher to build the LexWebUi.
+- Moved use of Polly for initial speech instruction to be used by Cognito Auth Role only

 #### New Features in version 0.14.8
 - Inline message feedback buttons